Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Theory and Methodology

-Assume there is a graph~$\mathcal{G}$ embedded on $\mathcal{M}$ and vertices in $\mathcal{G}$ connected by an edge have Euclidean distance~$d$.
-The connected components remaining after removing $\mathcal{G}$ from $\mathcal{M}$ are called \emph{regions}, denoted by~$\mathcal{R}$.
+Finally, let~$\mathcal{G}$ be a simple graph that can be embedded on~$\mathcal{M}$ such that the vertices in~$\mathcal{G}$ connected by an edge have euclidean distance~$d$.
+The connected components remaining after removing~$\mathcal{G}$ from~$\mathcal{M}$ are called \emph{regions}, denoted by~$\mathcal{R}$.
 The set of vertices and edges incident to a region~$R\in\mathcal{R}$ is called its \emph{border}, denoted by~$\partial R$.
 Note that because~$\mathcal{M}$ is closed, each edge of~$\mathcal{G}$ belongs to the border of exactly two regions.
 Also, each vertex of~$\mathcal{G}$ can belong to the borders of several regions at once.
 Fix one such region~$R\in\mathcal{R}$.
-Lemma~\ref{lem:projectionConvex} implies a choice of points $q_1, \dotsc, q_k \in \partial R$ is mapped to points $\pi(q_1), \dotsc, \pi(q_k) \in T_p\mathcal{M}$ in cyclic order, for $p \in R$ arbitrarily chosen.
-Hence, the regions can be extracted correctly (w.r.t. their~topology) from the cyclic order of the edges at each vertex from the local projection.
-Given that the reach criterion is satisfied and given a suitable normal field, we can thus reconstruct a manifold from the input surface.
-In the following section, we will take these theoretical considerations into account when describing our algorithm.
+Lemma~\ref{lem:projectionConvex} implies a choice of points~$q_1, \dotsc, q_k \in \partial R$ is mapped to points~$\pi(q_1), \dotsc, \pi(q_k) \in T_p\mathcal{M}$ in cyclic order, for~$p \in R$ arbitrarily chosen.
+Hence, the regions can be extracted correctly with respect to their topology from the cyclic order of the edges at each vertex from the local projection.
+Given that the reach criterion is satisfied and given a suitable normal field, we can thus reconstruct a manifold from the input.